Quantum field-theoretic machine learning: Conclusions

 \section{Conclusions}

 In this manuscript we derived machine learning algorithms from discretized Euclidean field theories.
 Specifically we demonstrated that the $\phi^{4}$ scalar field theory on a square lattice satisfies the Hammersley-Clifford theorem and is therefore a Markov random field that can be used for inference and learning.
 By recasting the $\phi^{4}$ theory within a mathematically rigorous framework a variety of theorems, as well as training algorithms, are available and an overview can be found in Ref.~\citep{Koller}.
-As the resulting algorithm has inhomogeneous coupling constants it can additionally be investigated from the perspective of spin glasses \citep{Mezard1987}, and enhanced sampling can be obtained based on computational techniques from statistical mechanics \citep{Marinari_1992,PhysRevLett.71.211}, or model-specific algorithms \citep{PhysRevLett.62.1087,PhysRevD.58.076003}.
+As the resulting algorithm has inhomogeneous coupling constants it can additionally be investigated from the perspective of spin glasses and of quenched disorder \citep{HANDS1988597,Mezard1987,PhysRevLett.121.071601,PhysRevD.98.045012}, and enhanced sampling can be obtained based on computational techniques from statistical mechanics \citep{Marinari_1992,PhysRevLett.71.211}, or model-specific algorithms \citep{PhysRevLett.62.1087,PhysRevD.58.076003}.

 The Kullback-Leibler divergence can be utilized to quantify the overlap of statistical ensembles between probability distributions.
-Specifically, we demonstrated that the $\phi^{4}$ scalar field theory with inhomogeneous coupling constants is able to absorb longer range interactions and observables can be reweighted to the parameter space of complex actions using the approximating probability distribution.
+Specifically, we demonstrated that the $\phi^{4}$ scalar field theory with inhomogeneous coupling constants is able to absorb longer-range interactions and observables can be reweighted to the parameter space of complex actions using the approximating probability distribution.
+The results have been obtained on small lattice volumes.
+On larger systems more demanding simulations would be needed to achieve the required precision within the permitted reweighting range.
 The prospect of constructing improved lattice actions~\citep{BIETENHOLZ1997921,BIETENHOLZ1998114} based on local inhomogeneous representations is open to explore.

 In principle any arbitrary system can be mapped to a $\phi^{4}$ scalar field theory with inhomogeneous coupling constants by minimizing an asymmetric distance of their probability distributions based on Eq.~\ref{eq:fen}.
 The concepts are therefore anticipated to be generally applicable to systems within condensed matter physics, lattice field theories and statistical mechanics.
 To enhance the accuracy a variant of a neural network architecture can be implemented which is proven to be a universal approximator of a probability distribution \citep{pmlr-v28-krause13}.
 In the manuscript such variants have been presented as special cases of a $\phi^{4}$ neural network.